Natalie Horler: Cascada

-Cascada released a new single, "Pyromania", on 19 March 2010; it was the group's least successful lead single to date, failing to reach the Top 40 in the UK.
+Cascada released a new single, "Pyromania", on March 19, 2010; it was the group's least successful lead single to date, failing to reach the Top 40 in the UK.
 It did, however, reach the Top 20 in France.
 "San Francisco" was the next single from the album, and continued the group's new electropop direction.
-The single made the Top 20 in Austria, Germany and the Netherlands.
-The release of these two singles was preceded by the release of their fourth studio album, Original Me, which was released on 20 June 2011, their lowest selling album, reaching No. 24 in the UK Albums Chart.
+The single made the Top 20 in Austria, Germany, and the Netherlands.
+The release of these two singles was preceded by the release of their fourth studio album, Original Me, which was released on 20 June 2011, their lowest-selling album, reaching No. 24 in the UK Albums Chart.
 The next single from the album was "Au Revoir" which failed to make much impact on any major chart, as did the final single, "Night Nurse".

-On 20 March 2012, Cascada released a new single, "Summer of Love".
-This single was a return to Cascada's earlier dance sounds, and improved declining sales, reaching the Top 20 in Austria, Belgium, Germany and Switzerland.
+On March 20, 2012, Cascada released a new single, "Summer of Love".
+This single was a return to Cascada's earlier dance sounds and improved declining sales, reaching the Top 20 in Austria, Belgium, Germany, and Switzerland.
 The group then released a compilation album called Back on the Dancefloor.

-Cascada released a new single on 22 July 2012, a cover of "The Rhythm of the Night" of Italian Eurodance group Corona which was the lead single from their compilation album titled The Best of Cascada, in 2013.

-Cascada's It's Christmas Time was released on 30 November 2012.
+A next single by the music project was released on 22 July 2012, a cover of "The Rhythm of the Night" of Italian Eurodance group Corona which was the lead single from their compilation album titled The Best of Cascada, in 2013.
+Cascada's single It's Christmas Time was released on 30 November 2012.

+Horler received her first official songwriting credit on the 2024 album Studio 24, contributing to three original tracks by Cascada.
+Notably, Studio 24 did not feature longtime record producers and DJs Manian and Yanou, as Natalie Horler had expressed a desire to focus temporarily on independent musical projects.
+After the album release, Horler confirmed on Instagram that both producers had left Cascada, stating that the act now functions as her solo project, while adding that she remained open to collaborating with Manian again in the future.